Umplify/umplify/README.md

 # Umplify Technologies Inc.
 We just started refreshing this website to ensure its contents are consistent with our cutting-edge technology solutions.
-Please stay tuned, and we will back up online soon!
+Please stay tuned, and we will be back up online soon!

 # Have you heard of Digital Silo?
 Digital Silo is our unique serverless product that runs on Microsoft Azure.
 We write it as digital://silo